MarcoLodini/windows365/Windows365/link/warranty.md

 # Commercial warranty and Protection Plan

-Every Windows 365 Link device comes with a minimum 1-year Limited Hardware Warranty\*.
+Every Windows 365 Link device comes with a minimum one-year Limited Hardware Warranty\*.
 For more information, see [Warranty and Protection Plan Terms & Conditions](https://support.microsoft.com/topic/warranty-and-protection-plan-terms-conditions-f3bb538c-53cd-4490-bf69-ba72743f6ab6).

 ## Microsoft Protection Plan

 The Microsoft Protection Plan provides extra coverage beyond the warranty to avoid unplanned expenses.

-- Microsoft Extended Hardware Service (EHS) provides extended coverage for mechanical breakdown and electrical failure up to 2, 3, or 4 years.
+- Microsoft Extended Hardware Service (EHS) provides extended coverage for mechanical breakdown and electrical failure up to two, three, or four years.
-- Microsoft Complete for Business (CfB), provides all the coverage from EHS plus accidental damage protection for up to 2, 3, or 4 years.
+- Microsoft Complete for Business (CfB), provides all the coverage from EHS plus accidental damage protection for up to two, three, or four years.

 You can purchase a Microsoft Protection Plan by: